Arizona Naturalists >>> Ponderosa Woodland Flora >>> Asclepiadaceae >>> Asclepias subverticillata

 LEAVES: The leaves are very narrow - almost grass-like.
 Two or three such leaves are set at each stem node, thus another common name, Whorled Milkweed.

 PERENNIAL HERB: Typically regrowing for several years up to a height of 1 m.
-Stem break ooze milky latex which is poisonous.
+Stem breaks ooze milky latex which is poisonous.
 Livestock can be poisoned by eating this plant rendering still another common name, Poison Milkweed.

 RANGE: Fairly common on mostly disturbed sites in the ponderosa zones of Arizona New Mexico and Colorado.
 Also among piñon-juniper.